djangodeployment/django-deployment-book/09-recovery.rst

 providers might delete the server and the backups at the same time.
 Or the whole system, regardless its safety checks and everything, might have a bug somewhere.
 Our experience of the last 20 years does not indicate that systems are getting safer; on the contrary.
-Heartbleed and shellshock showed how vulnerable the whole Internet is; and the next such problem is just waiting to be discovered.
+Heartbleed_ and Shellshock_ showed how vulnerable the whole Internet is; and the next such problem is just waiting to be discovered.

 The only way to be reasonably certain that your data is safe is if the backup is offline, on a medium you can actually touch, disconnected from